 As a Brand Leader, I recommend that you don’t give up on TV just yet.
 Maybe it will be on a tablet or a phone.
 Just be a bit more creative.
 Maybe you need to make your spots more interesting to take advantage of viral shares.
 Make sure your spots are more engaging so people want to watch rather than just tolerate.
 Be open to integrating your brand right into the shows, or maybe go back to the past when brand sponsorship kicked off every 1950s TV show.

-2. How can Advertisers Capture the Internet Babies (12-22 years old) as they move into adulthood?
+2. How can advertisers capture internet babies (12-22 years old) as they move into adulthood?

 This group has their priorities shaped by the age of instant access.
-They want everything now–sports scores, rumours, or videos of what they just saw on TV.
+They want everything now–sports scores, rumors, or videos of what they just saw on TV.
 They are multi-tasking so much it’s arguable they never give anything complete focus.
-When they watch TV, they have the laptop up, their cell phone in hand–navigating Facebook, twitter, texting, instagram and Skype all at once.
+When they watch TV, they have the laptop up, their cell phone in hand–navigating Facebook, Twitter, texting, Instagram and Skype all at once.
 No wonder ADD is growing.
 They choose Apps over software, expecting an App solution for any problem they have.
 They see advertising as completely ubiquitous and are more open to brands than other generations.
 But how they consume media is completely different.
-E-Commerce is an expectation, as they buy songs, games and movies or a new phone case at a whim.
+E-Commerce is an expectation, as they buy songs, games, and movies or a new phone case at a whim.

 So far, newspapers haven’t figured out the profit model between the traditional broadsheet and the on-line versions.
 Making it free was likely a mistake, and makes it hard to turn back.
 If your newspaper has been free on-line since 1997, I’ll be pissed off if you now expect me to pay for it.
 If I’m interested in the topic, I’ll just Google the same headline and find a free version.
 As long as newspaper publishers see a direct link between the actual broadsheet and the newspaper they run the risk of extinction.
 If you think a newspaper is a collection of amazing journalists, you’re off to a good start.
 But if you think it has to be a broadsheet, then you’re completely lost.

 News now is instant, ubiquitous and more casual/social.
 The tweeting that went on during the US presidential debate (e.g. Big Bird) is evidence of how social media drives the story.
-I don’t need to read a journalists take on it.
+I don’t need to read journalists’ take on it.
 I already know.
-By the time the broadsheet version of the newspaper is ready, this story is now old news and even has had 12-18 more hours to evolve into a completely new story line.
+By the time the broadsheet version of the newspaper is ready, this story is now old news and even has had 12-18 more hours to evolve into a completely new storyline.
 The broadsheet can’t keep up.
 I love the business model for the Huffington Post.
 What started as on-line political opinion is becoming a source for broader news–entertainment, sports and lifestyle stories.
-With more publishers going without a printed version (e.g. Newsweek just announced they’re cancelling their printed version), this has to be the future.
+With more publishers going without a printed version (e.g. Newsweek just announced they’re canceling their printed version), this has to be the future.

-As a Brand Leader, I’d recommend moving your Newspaper spend on-line or even choose other mainstream media options.
+As a Brand Leader, I’d recommend moving your Newspaper to spend online or even choose other mainstream media options.
 You’ve put up with the bad production quality for 100 years–is there really anyone under 50 still reading.